You might not have heard about borage microgreens before. I’ve never seen them sold in a store or talked about very often.

 For salads or eaten raw, the younger, the better, in my opinion.

-However, if you want to add them to smoothies or drinks or steep them, you can use more mature leaves.
+However, you can use more mature leaves if you want to add them to smoothies or drinks or steep them.

-To harvest, use a pair of scissors or a sharp knife and cut the stems above the soil line.
+Use scissors or a sharp knife to harvest and cut the stems above the soil line.

 Harvest only what you want to use if the borage is on the young side.
 Borage microgreens do not keep as well as some of the other microgreens.